blynkkk/blynkkk.github.io/Widgets.md

 Measured in in ```hPa``` or ```mbar```.

-In oder to accept data from it you need to :
+In oder to accept data from it you need to:

 ```cpp
 BLYNK_WRITE(V1) {